Helen-Chukwukelu/Database-migration/README.md

 **Enable DNS hosting in VPC**

+click on the VPC to open

+- At the top click on action button

+- Select EDIT VPC settings

-click on the VPC to open, then at the top click on action, select EDIT VPC settings.
-Under DNS settings, enable DNS host name Save!
+- Under DNS settings, enable DNS host name

+- Save!

 .................................................................................